 In terms of access control systems for businesses, a mantrap is implemented for the purpose of restricting the entry and exit to and from the most secure areas of a facility.

-An authorized individual must first gain entry through the perimeter door, using any number of potential ID verification technologies, such as a pin code, fingerprint scanner, or smartphone.
-Once they pass through the door into the vestibule, the entry door must be closed and locked before the individual can attempt to bypass the second secured door using another method of ID verification.
-This is typically a more stringent authentication method than used at the perimeter door.
+An authorized individual must first gain entry through the perimeter door, using any number of potential ID verification technologies, such as a PIN code, fingerprint scanner, or smartphone.
+Once they pass through the door into the vestibule, the entry door must be closed and locked before they can attempt to bypass the second secured door using another method of ID verification.
+This is typically a more stringent authentication method than the perimeter door uses.
 With the exception of an emergency situation such as a fire or evacuation, there is no case in which both doors can be left open at the same time.
 This ensures that the regular passage in and out of a mantrap is slow and controlled.

-The ways in which each door can be unlocked are among the biggest differentiators between mantrap systems.
-The most secure options will require an individual to use some form of multi-factor authentication to gain entry through the first door, where they might be viewed on camera or greeted by a security guard who will control their access to the second door.
+The ways each door can be unlocked are one of the main differentiators between mantrap systems.
+The most secure options require an individual to use some form of multifactor authentication to gain entry through the first door, where they might be viewed on camera or greeted by a security guard who will control their access to the second door.
 Other systems are fully automated.

 Where are mantraps used?

-Editor's note: Looking for the right access control solution for your business?
+Editor’s note: Looking for the best access control solution for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Benefits of mantraps

 Mantraps are among the best ways to restrict movement in and out of any secure facility.
-While access cards can be cloned and passwords may be hacked, the added layer of security provided by these multi-layer systems can highly mitigate the risks of a break-in or unauthorized access.
-While it is conceivable that an unauthorized individual could breach the first door, doing so may prevent them from being able to unlock the second door, potentially trapping them inside until the proper authorities can escort them out.
-This level of security alongside the threat of being detained serves as a strong deterrent to any would-be thieves.
+While access cards can be cloned and passwords may be hacked, the additional security of these multilayer systems can highly mitigate the risks of a break-in or unauthorized access.
+While an unauthorized individual could conceivably breach the first door, this may prevent them from unlocking the second door, potentially trapping them inside until the proper authorities can escort them out.
+This level of security alongside the threat of being detained serves as a strong deterrent to would-be thieves.

 The authentication required to cross through the entire system can be used to create a comprehensive audit trail for personnel and guests, letting you know precisely who has gained entry and the exact moment they interacted with each of your security measures.

-Mantraps can also be used in conjunction with any number of additional business security system features, such as metal detectors, multi-factor authentication, biometric scanners, stationed guards, video monitoring, pin numbers, environmental hazard detection, and even infrared beams or scales to ensure that only one person is entering the vestibule at a time.
+Mantraps can also be used in conjunction with additional business security system features, such as metal detectors, multifactor authentication, biometric scanners, stationed guards, video monitoring, PINs, environmental hazard detection, and even infrared beams or scales to ensure that only one person is entering the vestibule at a time.

 Drawbacks of mantraps

 Mantraps are far from the most affordable smart security systems; in fact, they are very expensive to install and typically require heavy modifications to existing facilities.
-Purchasing the basic equipment can cost between $30,000 and $60,000 depending on the level of sophistication and locking mechanisms.
-And once installed, they can make it difficult to transport large equipment, remove waste or pass regular deliveries to the more secure areas of your facility.
+The basic equipment can cost $30,000 to $60,000, depending on the sophistication and locking mechanisms.
+Once installed, they can make it difficult to transport large equipment, remove waste or pass regular deliveries to the more secure areas of your facility.

-To function at their most stringent level of access control, these systems also require full-time monitoring with a stationed guard which also increases their operating expenses greatly.
-If not designed, installed and managed properly, they may also present a significant safety risk to approved individuals inside your facility.
-It is especially important that this type of access control system is always up to fire code regulations with an exit that can unlock quickly in case of fire or other emergency evacuation scenarios.
-It is also critical that anyone with authorization through these systems is given the proper training to leave the premises safely and quickly in case of an emergency.
+To function at their most stringent level of access control, these systems also require full-time monitoring with a stationed guard, which increases their operating expenses greatly.
+If not designed, installed, and managed properly, they may also present a significant safety risk to approved individuals inside your facility.
+It is especially important that this type of access control system is always up to fire code regulations, with an exit that can unlock quickly in case of fire or other emergency evacuation scenarios.
+It is also critical that anyone with authorization through these systems receives the proper training to leave the premises safely and quickly in case of an emergency.

-Without a stationed security guard or other scanning technology implemented, it could still be possible for multiple people to gain access by piggybacking or tailgating off an authorized individual’s set of credentials, whether the authorized individual has provided their credentials voluntarily or not.
-But with the proper staff and technology implemented, a one-person-only access control system is relatively easy to maintain.
+Without a stationed security guard or other scanning technology, it could still be possible for multiple people to gain access by piggybacking or tailgating off an authorized individual’s credentials, whether the authorized individual has provided their credentials voluntarily or not.
+But with the proper staff and technology, a one-person-only access control system is relatively easy to maintain.